awsdocs/amazon-route53-docs/doc_source/routing-to-elb-load-balancer.md

 If you are using the **Quick create** record creation method, turn on **Alias**\.
 **Value/Route traffic to**
 Choose **Alias to Application and Classic Load Balancer **or **Alias to Network Load Balancer**, then choose the Region that the endpoint is from\.
-**If you created the hosted zone and the ELB load balancer using the same AWS account** – Choose the name that you assigned to the load balancer when you created it\.
+If you created the hosted zone and the ELB load balancer using the same AWS account, choose the name that you assigned to the load balancer when you created it\.
-**If you created the hosted zone and the ELB load balancer using different accounts** – Enter the value that you got in step 1 of this procedure\.
+If you created the hosted zone and the ELB load balancer using different accounts, enter the value that you got in step 1 of this procedure\.
-The console prepends **dualstack\.** to the DNS name of the Application and Classic Load Balancer from the same AWS account only\.
-When a client, such as a web browser, requests the IP address for your domain name \(example\.com\) or subdomain name \(www\.example\.com\), the client can request an IPv4 address \(an A record\), an IPv6 address \(a AAAA record\), or both IPv4 and IPv6 addresses \(in separate requests with IPv4 first\)\.
+The console prepends **dualstack\.** to the DNS name of the application and Classic Load Balancer from the same AWS account only\.
+When a client, such as a web browser, requests the IP address for your domain name \(example\.com\) or subdomain name \(www\.example\.com\), the client can request an IPv4 address \(an A record\), an IPv6 address \(an AAAA record\), or both IPv4 and IPv6 addresses \(in separate requests with IPv4 first\)\.
 The **dualstack\.** designation allows Route 53 to respond with the appropriate IP address for your load balancer based on which IP address format the client requested\.
 You will need to prepend **dualstack\.** for Application and Classic Load Balancer from the different account\.
 **Record type**
 Choose **A – IPv4 address**\.
 **Evaluate target health**